Why Are More Older Americans Smoking Marijuana? It’s Not Just For Medical Benefits

 Still, those two factors only paint part of the picture, according to study author Brian Kaskie, a professor at the University of Iowa’s College of Public Health.
 He theorized that it’s not just natural aging and a recognition of marijuana’s medical benefits for older smokers that have contributed to the rising number of older Americans using the substance, but rather general social acceptance, as well as the fact that certain states have legalized marijuana for recreational and/or medical purposes.

 However, not all is rosy as far as marijuana use among seniors is concerned.
-According to Kaskie, this growing trend may lead to public health issues as Baby Boomer smokers grow even older with the rest of the American population.
+According to Kaskie, this growing trend may lead to public health issues as baby boomer smokers grow even older with the rest of the American population.
 That’s on top of the common concern regarding the growing prevalence of younger pot smokers, and as Kaskie describes it, his team’s review merely scratches the surface of an “imminent public health challenge.”

 Massive meta-study confirms the #health benefits of #cannabis https://t.co/NF0zxFL6ai via @engadget #CBD #marijuana